mihirukongahage/nodejs-server/README.md

 3. Configure Terraform

-Add AWS credentials `secret.tfvars` file to the root directory and add following lines,
+Create `secret.tfvars` file in the root directory and add the following AWS credentials,

 ```sh
 # AWS CONFIGS